MarcoIeni/glimpse/website/docs/why.md

 sidebar_position: 4
 ---

-# Why Glimpse
+# Why

 > There are too many VSCode extensions already.
-Why create another one?
+Why creating another one?

 Hey, I'm [Marco](https://ieni.dev), the author of Glimpse. 👋 I'm glad you asked. 😎